cosmos72/gomacro/doc/features-and-limitations.md

   Again, everything works as it should within the interpreter, but extracting the struct and using it in compiled code reveals the difference.

-  The reason is the same as above: the interpreter uses `reflect.StructOf()` to define new types, which cannot create recursive types
+  The reason is: the interpreter uses `reflect.StructOf()` to define new types, which cannot create recursive types

   Interestingly, this means the interpreter also accepts the following declaration, which is rejected by Go compiler: `type List2 struct { First int; Rest List2 }` Note that `Rest` is a `List2` **not** a pointer to `List2`

+* interpreted interfaces are emulated too.
+  New interface types created by interpreted code are actually anonymous structs.
+  Also here, everything works as it should within the interpreter, but extracting the interface and using it in compiled code reveals the difference.

+  Reason: gomacro relies on the Go reflect package to create new types, and there is no function `reflect.InterfaceOf()`, so the interpreter uses `reflect.StructOf()` and a lot of bookkeeping to emulate new interface types.

 * operators << and >> on untyped constants do not follow the exact type deduction rules.
   The implemented behavior is: